mattjmorrison/dotfiles/README.md

 To do so you just need to include a file of the same name in your version controlled directory that you save into `custom-configs` the create symlinks scripts will link the files properly.

+### Potential problems

+Here are solutions to problems I've encountered when using the install scripts:
+ * Error: nvim error detected while processing function Ultisnips
+ * Solution: Run the following from your terminal: `python3 -m pip install --user --upgrade pynvim`